 Allow Men to express their vulnerable emotions in a safe intimate space

 Since the conversation is pre-written and validated by a mental health practitioner, it is crucial to design a conversation that sounds natural.
-Designing of the conversation took longer than designing the visuals.
-It was important that the conversation between the chatbot and the user made logical sense and the reciprocal conversation is smooth.
+Designing the conversation took longer than designing the visuals.
+It was important that the conversation between the chatbot and the user made logical sense and that the reciprocal conversation is smooth.

 Validation with Mental health practitioner